SavageCore/node-ffprobe-installer/README.md

 ## See also

-- [node-ffmpeg-installer](https://www.npmjs.com/package/@ffmpeg-installer/ffmpeg) - This project is a fork of ffmpeg-installer
+- [node-ffmpeg-installer](https://www.npmjs.com/package/node-ffprobe-installer/ffmpeg) - This project is a fork of @ffmpeg-installer/ffprobe

 ## Contributors ✨